-In the event of an emergency situation during which a parent chooses to remove his/her child from school, or one that requires students to go will care for each student until a parent arrives or until it is safe to transport the student home using district school transporta child will be left alone.

-In a situational student release, school officials ne that stude and staff members need to evacuate a building temporarily but DO NOT need to close school or dismiss students.
-Parents who elect to nove students during the time of an evacuation will need to report to a ID to sign out students.
-Emergency contacts lease by parents may also remove specific students to ID.
-For safety reasons, no other individuals are permitted to take students from a school.
+In the event of an emergency situation during which a parent chooses to remove his/her child from school, or one that requires students to go home, your school district will care for each student until a parent arrives or until it is safe to transport the student home using district school transportation.
+Be assured that no or dismiss students.
+Parents who elect to remove students during the time of an evacuation designated area with photo ID to sign out students.
+Emergency contacts designated for student release by parents may also from school with a photo ID.
+For safety reasons, permitted to take students from a school.

-Reunification ocofficials determine that stu-dents and staff members need to evacuate a building, close school, and dismiss students.
-The closing of school may require that the students be relocated to a secondary location.
+In a situational student determine that students and staff members need temporarily but DO NOT need to close school ing, close school, and dismiss students.
+The closing of school may require that to a secondary location.
 If students are relocated to an off-campus reunification site, a "gated reunification system" will be in place.
-Parents of emergency contacts will be required to pick up students either on campus or from the econdary reunification location.
+Parents of emergency contacts will be required to pick up students either on campus or from the secondary reunification